keith/color-builder/README.md

 # Base16 Builder
 Easily build color variations of Base16 with YAML scheme definitions and ERB templates.
 See the [Base16](https://github.com/chriskempson/base16) repository for more information.
+Requires Ruby 1.9 or greater.

 ## Usage
     > ./base16